riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 $$
 When working with qubits in the real world, the two processes of collapse happen sequentially and instantaneously.
 There is no way to stop the collapse halfway through and observe the internal workings.
 One reason why it can be helpful to think about the phase and probability collapsing as separate processes is the task of state reconstruction.
 Consider a black box which can produce an unknown quantum state; once we observe the state, it collapses.
 Find the quantum state.

-We are given an infinite number of identical quantum states, but they are hidden to us so we need to glean information about what the unknown state is.
+We are given an infinite number of identical quantum states, but they are hidden to us, so we need to glean information about what the unknown state is.
 Finding the probability of the qubit is easy, just measure $n$ of them and count how many times it collapsed to $|0\rangle$:
 $$
 P(|\psi\rangle=|0\rangle)\approx\frac{\text{count}(|0\rangle)}{n}
 $$